The elliptic Hall algebra and the equivariant K-theory of the Hilbert scheme of $\mathbb{A}^2$: Combinatorics

 \end{prop} \begin{proof} We sketch the proof of the first equality, the second is similar.
 Using the change of variables introduced above, (\ref{E:GT1}) and (\ref{E:kilo}), we are reduced to showing the following identity

 where we have set

 The proof of (\ref{E:kop}) is standard.
-Namely, by direct computations we check that the l.h.s and the r.h.s. have the same poles and residues.
+Namely, by direct computations we check that the left hand side and the right hand side have the same poles and residues.
 Since both are rational functions of degree zero, they differ by at most a constant.
 To compute this constant we set $s=0$.
 This reduces (\ref{E:kop}) to

 which is itself a corollary of the following formula : for any variables $\xi_1, \ldots, \xi_n$, $p$ we have

 We leave the details to the reader. \end{proof}